Something went wrong. The page is temporarily unavailable.

 What is digital accessibility?

 KBC believes it is important that digital banking and insurance should be easily and seamlessly accessible for all its customers.
-To achieve that, we’re putting huge effort into ensuring the user-friendliness and accessibility of our websites and our apps KBC Mobile and KBC Touch.
-KBC Mobile has been named Belgium's Best Banking App by the independent research firm Sia Partners, and for good reason.
+That's why we put enormous effort into the user-friendliness and accessibility of our websites and apps such as KBC Mobile and KBC Touch.
+It’s no wonder that KBC Mobile was named Belgium's Best Banking App by independent research firm Sia Partners.

 We want every one of our customers to be able to use our digital applications seamlessly.
-If you’re having problems accessing any of our channels or have a suggestion, don’t hesitate to contact us.
+If you’re having problems accessing any of our channels or have a suggestion, get in touch

 Our KBC Mobile app is one of the best in the world, and it’s now even better thanks to Kate’s services as a digital assistant and guide.
 We’re doing our best to make the app accessible to everyone, ensuring that customers with disabilities are also able to use KBC Mobile and Kate as effectively as possible.’

-Karin Van Hoecke, General Manager Digital Transformation & Data
+Karen Van De Woestyne, General Manager for Digital Transformation & Ecosphere

 What are we doing at KBC?